 \subsection{Regularized correspondence analysis on a Presidents data}

-Let's consider the \code{Presidents} data set, a contingency table cross-tabulating 13 US presidents (from 1940 to 2009) with 836 words used during their inaugural addresses.
-All the texts back from the speeches of George Washington in 1789 can be obtained via the public websites \url{http://www.presidency.ucsb.edu} and \url{http://www.usa-presidents.info/union/}.
+Let us consider the \code{Presidents} data set, a contingency table cross-tabulating $13$ US presidents (from 1940 to 2009) with $836$ words used during their inaugural addresses.
+All the texts from the speeches of George Washington in 1789 can be obtained via the public websites \url{http://www.presidency.ucsb.edu} and \url{http://www.usa-presidents.info/union/}.
 The texts were pre-processessed (lemmatized, keeping words that appear less than 50 times...) to get the $13 \times 836$ contingency table.
-The \code{Presidents} data set comes from the \proglang{DtmVic} software \citep{dtm} specialized in the analysis of corpus data.
+The \code{Presidents} data come from the \proglang{DtmVic} software \citep{dtm} specialized in the analysis of corpus data.